anoopj/anoopj.github.io/_posts/2015-03-15-blogging-like-a-hacker.md

 * Free.

-## Steps for Migrating from Wordpress to Jekyll / Github Pages
+## Steps for Migrating from Wordpress to Jekyll/Github Pages

 This is what I had to do: